mfarzan80/WeatherApp/README.md

 ### Features

 - Add multiple cities and view their weather
-- Find the location and display the weather condition of that area
+- Find your location and display the weather condition of that area
 - Weather forecast for the next 5 days
 - Observation of air temperature in Celsius and Fahrenheit degree